From Jump Rope to Stethoscope

 Mary Elizabeth Mahoney (MEM) was the first African-American nurse in the U.S., and was known for a long and successful career composed of hard work, advocacy and dedication.
 This summer camp invites rising seventh-, eighth- and ninth-grade students to explore nursing as a potential career.
 The camp also discusses shortages in other health care professions areas as well.

 The application process to the camp is competitive.
-To be considered, students are required to complete an online application, personal statement and FJR2S Recommendation Form.
+To be considered, students are required to complete an online application, personal statement and FRJS Teacher Recommendation Form.
 If accepted to the program, students must submit proof of current immunizations, a screening test for tuberculosis (PPD) and a program fee (price TBD).
-Rolling admissions; application will close as program reaches capacity.
+Rolling admissions; the application will close as the program reaches capacity.